 “He probably figured they’d never get off the ship.”‘

-What happens in Fight Club stays in Fight Club.
-But not anymore.
+What happens in Fight Club doesn’t stay in Fight Club any more.

 I originally viewed the video in the tiny format of the box on the Norfolk Pilot website.
 Seeing it on YouTube in larger resolution I now realise that all three characters you see sitting in Capt.
 Honor’s stateroom at the beginning of the vid are in fact Capt.
 Honors.
 That the second in command of the USS Enterprise saw fit to split his personality into a nerdy ‘gay’ SWO and a macho, cool air jock is ‘fascinating’, as Spock would put it.
 Or would be if I fancied Honors more.